-The Department of Education announced that the student loan payment pause for federal student loan will continue through Jan.
+The Department of Education announced that the student loan payment pause for federal student loan will continue through Aug.
 31, 2022.
-After nearly two years of payment relief, student loan payments will return.
+After over two years of payment relief, student loan payments will return.

 Due to the CARES Act, borrowers received the forbearance automatically, and the interest rate on their balances was set to 0%.
 The student loan payment pause allowed time for borrowers to deal with possible job changes/losses, or to accumulate emergency savings.
 Here are five ways you can successfully prepare for the return of student loan payments.